 Psoriasis is an inflammatory skin disorder.
 Although it is non-contagious, the disease is quite complex.
-Erythematous plaques with silvery scales appear on skin layers, which basically characterise the disease.
+Erythematous plaques with silvery scales appear on skin layers, which basically characterize the disease.
 This excessive increase of cell division in the basal layer of the skin, results in increased proliferation on skin layers.

 The symptoms of psoriasis vary from person to person.
 Some of the common symptoms of psoriasis are the following: